OCA/l10n-france/account_banking_fr_lcr/README.rst

 French Letter of Change
 =======================

-This module adds support for French Letters of Change (in French :
+This module adds support for French Letters of Change (in French:
-Lettre de Change Relevé aka LCR).
+*Lettre de Change Relevé* aka LCR).

 This payment type is still in use in France and it is *not* replaced by SEPA one-off Direct Debits.